lean-app/lean-partner-api-sample/README.md

 ### Step by Step
 These steps allow you to execute each step of a deployment individually

-1. Add you Lean API Key and Webhook Secret to `./aws-app/config.ts`
+1. Add your Lean API Key and Webhook Secret to `./aws-app/config.ts`
 2. `npm run aws:deploy`
 3. `npm run react:generate:config`
 4. `npm react:build`